SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

 usearch -usearch_global stripped.fq -db otus.fa -strand plus -id 0.97 -otutabout otutable.txt
 ```

-**This command generates a table with the number of reads (counts) of all OTUs for each sample.
-The OTU table is used for downstream steps including differential abundance analyses and microbial diversity analyses**
+**Note:** This command generates a table with the number of reads (counts) of all OTUs for each sample.
+The OTU table is used for downstream steps including differential abundance analyses and microbial diversity analyses

 ### 5. Taxonomy assignment